Author Vocabulary Calendar

 - In several of Ross Macdonald's Lew Archer stories, written in different decades, the Shakespearean phrase "alarums and excursions" is spoken, each by a different character, none of whom would naturally use this phrase.
 The first couple of times it is misspelled as "alarms and excursions".

 - Rex Stout, creator of gourmand-turned-P.I.
 Nero Wolfe, made a point of using a few unfamiliar words in every Wolfe story or novel he wrote; the words would usually be utilized by Wolfe himself or his business partner, Archie Goodwin.
-Given, however, that Nero likes to flaunt his intellect in true Hercule Poirot fashion, Stout may have been doing this as character development - at least when Nero does it.
+Given, however, that Wolfe likes to flaunt his intellect in true Hercule Poirot fashion, Stout may have been doing this as character development - at least when Wolfe does it.
 When Archie Goodwin does it, it occasionally approaches Sophisticated as Hell.

 - One novel has Wolfe identifying the author of a piece of text by how often particular words show up.